Authentication methods

 DISABLED → users cannot use this method to authenticate.

-Enrollment is only available for built-in methods.
+Enrollment is only available for internal methods.
 For external methods, the authentication methods are directly enrolled on the IDP.

 Add an authentication method